No time to read?

 Your organization likely shares PHI with third parties like cloud servers, backup storage vendors, email encryption providers, or IT security vendors.
 Under HIPAA, your responsibilities for securing PHI extend to ensuring appropriate use of PHI by third parties, as well.
 Because of this, a Business Associate Agreement (BAA) is a key component of HIPAA compliance.

 This document establishes each party’s obligations to uphold HIPAA law and protects you, as a covered entity, from prosecution for misuse of PHI by a business associate.
+Teams may look at several HIPAA cloud solutions, when building a HIPAA compliant IT infrastructure.
 You can find more detailed information on who needs a Business Associate Agreement further down on this page.

 Technical safeguards help protect PHI by regulating access to that data by individuals within your organization and anticipating outside security breaches.
 Encryption is an essential technical safeguard.
 Encrypting records once they leave your own firewall means that data will be unreadable to an unauthorized third party.